kyamagu/mexplus/README.md

 `Database.m`

 Matlab class interface file.
-Provides a wrapper to `Database_` MEX function.
+Provides a wrapper to `Database_` MEX function in its methods, which is implemented in a C++ file.
-For simplicity, just three methods are shown.

 ```matlab
 classdef Database < handle